Aaron Peskin

-Aaron Dan Peskin (born June 17, 1964) is an American elected official in San Francisco, California.
-He serves as a member of the San Francisco Board of Supervisors representing District 3, and was elected President of the Board of Supervisors on January 9, 2023, after seventeen rounds of voting.
-He was elected in 2015, having previously served two terms in 2001–2009.
-Peskin is currently serving his fourth term as District Supervisor.
+Aaron Dan Peskin (born June 17, 1964) is an American former elected official in San Francisco, California.
+He was a member of the San Francisco Board of Supervisors representing District 3 from 2001 to 2009, and again from 2015 to 2025.

 District 3 includes the neighborhoods of North Beach, Chinatown, Telegraph Hill, North Waterfront, Financial District, Nob Hill, Union Square, Maiden Lane, Polk Gulch and part of Russian Hill.

+At the end of his second set of two terms as Supervisor, Peskin ran as a candidate in the 2024 San Francisco mayoral election, where he placed third behind incumbent mayor London Breed and winner Daniel Lurie.

+During his tenure on the Board of Supervisors, Peskin has been known both as a "neighborhood preservationist" by supporters or as a "NIMBY" by critics, as he has regularly sought to block new housing and other developments.

 Early life and education

 Peskin was born and raised in Berkeley.
-His mother, Tsipora, an emigrant from Israel and a therapist, she taught at University of California, Berkeley; his father, Harvey, was a therapist and professor of psychology at San Francisco State University.
+His mother, Tsipora, is an immigrant from Israel and a therapist.
+She was faculty at University of California, Berkeley.
+His father, Harvey, was a therapist and professor of psychology at San Francisco State University.
 Peskin attended University of California, Santa Cruz, where he earned a bachelor's degree (1987).

-Before entering politics, Peskin was an environmental activist and water-rights negotiator for a non-profit organization which brokered passage and use rights for tribal lands.
+As a student at UC Santa Cruz, Peskin was the spokesman for a student group called Campus Association for Responsible Development which sought to limit enrollment growth.
+Peskin sued the school over a plan to build more student dorms.
 He was president of the Telegraph Hill Dwellers, where he co-led the effort to stop the Colombo Building from being converted into the Chinatown branch of City College.